 - Trailhead: Twin Lakes Trailhead at the north side of Wrights Lake

 - Parking: Wrights Lake Campground is only for campers, but there’s a lot of space for parking before the campground (it’s about 5 minutes extra walk)

 - Permit: free and available at the trailhead for the day hike (overnight camping requires a different permit)

-- Route: Twin Lakes Trailhead toward Twin Lakes (optionally continue to Island Lake)
+- Route: Twin Lakes Trailhead toward Twin Lakes, then continue to Island Lake

 - Difficulty: moderate

 Have you been to any of the US wilderness areas?
 Which is your favorite?